Learning in two-player games between transparent opponents: Learning with opponent-learning awareness

 Player $B$'s naive gradient is thus always positive (since $p_\text{fair}<1$ for any finite $\theta_A$), while $A$'s naive gradient is positive when $p_\text{accept}\leq\frac{5}{8}$ and negative otherwise.

 The full gradient fields for naive learners, SOS learners, and LOLA learners (with $\eta_A=\eta_B=1$) are shown in Fig.~\ref{fig:ug}.
 The field for SOS learners looks very similar to that for naive learners.
-In particular, player $B$'s gradient is always positive, which is expected: Since player $B$'s naive gradient is always positive, so is their LA gradient; the SOS gradient always has positive inner product with the leading order LA gradient, meaning for agents with a single parameter that they always have the same sign.
-So the SOS gradient of player $B$ cannot become negative as long as the leading order approximation is good.
+In particular, player $B$'s gradient is always positive, which is expected: Since player $B$'s naive gradient is always positive, so is their LA gradient; the SOS gradient always has positive inner product with the LA gradient, meaning for agents with a single parameter that they always have the same sign.
+So the SOS gradient of player $B$ cannot become negative.

 Things change when using LOLA with sufficiently high $\eta_B=1$: $B$'s gradient now becomes negative in certain regions of parameter space, meaning that the responder decreases their likelihood of accepting an unfair proposal, since they take into account that a low $p_\text{accept}$ will provide an incentive for the proposer to increase $p_\text{fair}$.